 Christie, Ian.
 “Soviet Cinema: A Heritage and Its History.”
 Introduction.
 The Film Factory: Russian and Soviet Cinema in Documents.
 Trans.
 Richard Taylor.
-Eds.
+Ed.
 Richard Taylor and Ian Christie.
-Cambridge: Harvard UP, 1988.
+Cambridge: Harvard University P, 1988.
 1-17.

 Frank, Joseph.
 “Spatial Form: Thirty Years After.”
 Smitten and Daghistany 202-43.